quartzjer/JCOR/json_constrained_notation.md

 # References

-* A CBOR tag of `20` indicates that the following array contains a JSCN-encoded data item as the first value of the array and an optional references id or inline reference strings.
+* The Constrained JSON tag is followed by an array who's second item identifies the references used in the data, it is either the references id or an array that defines an inline set of references.
-* References are themselves identified with a unique string or integer ids, the strings must have a known mapping for apps using them and a registry will be created to assign integer ids to public well-known dictionaries
+* References are themselves identified with unique integer ids that must have a known mapping for apps using them, a registry will be created to assign the integer ids to public well-known dictionaries.
-* A references definition is itself encoded as a JSCN array where the first value is the references id followed by all of the UTF-8 string keys, their position in the array is the byte value they are replaced with
+* A references definition is itself encoded as a JSCN array where the first value is the references id followed by all of the UTF-8 string keys, their position in the array is the byte value they are replaced with.
-* References may be combined when its JSCN definition also contains another references id, any byte strings in the definition array are then replaced with the key from the given references
+* References may be combined when its JSCN definition also contains another references id, any byte strings in the definition array are then replaced with the key from the given references.
-* Any JSON UTF-8 strings (keys or values) are first checked against all active references (if any) for possible replacement, any replacement is always a CBOR byte string (type 2) of length 1, the single byte represents the index value of the key in the references array from 1-255, value 0 and byte lengths >1 are currently reserved
+* Any JSON UTF-8 strings (keys or values) are first checked against all active references (if any) for possible replacement, any replacement is always a CBOR byte string (type 2) of length 1, the single byte represents the index value of the key in the references array from 1-255, value 0 and byte lengths >1 are currently reserved.
 * When generating any JSON values from CBOR and a CBOR byte string (type 2) is encountered the single byte value must match the array offset of the active references to be used as the replacement for that byte string.

 # Whitespace Hints

-* A CBOR tag of `1764` is followed by an array that contains a JSCN data item followed by an array of whitespace hints to be used when the exact JSON string must be generated.
-* The array contains only integers that indicate offsets of the locations of whitespace in the original JSON string and lookup keys to what whitespace contents were there
+* Whitespace hints are an array that contains only integers which indicate offsets of the locations of whitespace in an original JSON string and lookup keys to what whitespace contents were there.
-* Each offset integer is relative to the position of the previous offset such that all integers are of small values
+* Each offset integer is relative to the position of the previous offset such that all integers are of small values.
-* Any negative integer offset indicates a single space character (0x20) at the offset of the positive value of that integer
+* Any negative integer offset indicates a single space character (0x20) at the offset of the positive value of that integer.
-* All positive integer offsets are followed by another integer, positive values (0-23) indicate a whitespace string in a pre-defined lookup table, negative values are the number of space characters (0x20) to repeat
+* All positive integer offsets are followed by another integer, positive values (0-23) indicate a whitespace string in a pre-defined lookup table, negative values are the number of space characters (0x20) to repeat.
-* When adding back any whitespace to a JSON string the array must be applied sequentially so that each new offset matches the original JSON string position
+* When adding back any whitespace to a JSON string the array must be applied sequentially so that each new offset matches the original JSON string position.

 (TODO embed whitespace lookup table and examples)